ronen567/just-the-docs/docs/optimizations.md

 -\\(G_{t,(i,i)}=\sum_{}^{t} \bigtriangledown_w_{i} f(w)) \\)
 -\\(\epsilon\\) is a small value used to maintain stability, normally \\(10^{-7}\\).

 Adagrad gives lower learning rates to parameters with higher gradients, and higher rates, thus faster convergance to smoth pathes.
 Anyway, since the squared gradients accumulation starts from the very begining of the traning sequence, the learning rate is higher at the begining of the training, and may be very small in later update cycles.

 **AdaDelta**

+ADADELTA: An Adaptive Learning Rate Method, Zeiler

 Avagard accumulates squares of squared gradients from the begining of the training.
-As result, the adaptive learning rate coefficient can excessively decrease as the training coninues.
-Adadelta is a modification of Adagrad, where the accumulation of past squared gradients.
+As result, the adaptive learning rate coefficient can excessively decrease as the training continues.
+Adadelta is a modification of Adagrad, where accumulation of all past gradients is replaced by an exponentially decaying average, restricted to a limitted size window.

+AdaDelta update formula is quite similar to Adagrad's, expressed by Eq.4, but G is now replaced with an avaraging entity E[g]:

+is still valid for AdaDelta,

+restricted to a limited fixed size window, and

+instead of all past the accumulation of past squared gradients.
 This algorithm

 **RMSprop**